benoneal/andvari/README.md

 ```

 You can use all the redux patterns you may be used to for creating your actions and projection reducers.
 Actions must conform to the spec above, but reducers can return a projection of any type/shape you require.
 Your reducers can handle as many/few action types as they need: all events are passed through all provided `projector` reducers.

+##### Future additions

+- Idempotent event seeding
+- Spin up workers and deferred in child processes
+- Hooks to persist/restore nightly backups to/from external source
+- TCP/HTTP client interface for standalone server